-The visitor policy allows for only one healthy adult visitor; therefore, children are not permitted access to the Women’s Pavilion at this time.
+Children under 16 are not allowed access to the Women’s Pavilion at this time.
 This is for the safety of our patients, families and staff.
 We encourage you to call, FaceTime or use the platform of your choosing to make those connections with your children during your hospitalization.

 What do I do if I have respiratory symptoms and am currently pregnant?

 - Please refer to Leon County Department of Health, the CDC and/or TMH.ORG/Coronavirus for the most up-to-date information regarding screening and evaluation of patients with respiratory symptoms.